 That was where my dreams stopped.
 I never really imagined beyond the white picket fence.

 Today, I’m 34.
 I have one kid.
 Her father and I – while committed to each other – are not married.

 I did go to college and I am working part-time but that’s about where my dreams and reality collide.

 I am not the mother I thought I would be.
 Don’t get me wrong…I’m a great mom and I own that.
 But I’m not very good at planning birthday parties or making Easter baskets or doing anything remotely Pinterest-like.

-I hate packing my son’s lunch – because he won’t eat anything but cereal and noodles – and cooking dinner is my least favorite thing.
+I hate packing my daughter’s lunch – because she won’t eat anything but cereal and noodles – and cooking dinner is my least favorite thing.
 (Odd since I used to be a food blogger, huh?)

 I really don’t like playing, I’m bored out of my mind half the time, and it takes a lot of mental power to keep from turning Netflix kids on every day.